Flood Coating

 This is how we apply stain, primer or paint to wood.
 We use a combination of airless and HVLP sprayers.
 The idea is to soak, saturate the wood with stain, paint or clear coat until the product is full.
 We do this in 3 stages around the log building

-Log Home Staining (before after) Timber Pro Coatings
+Log Home Staining - Timber Pro Coatings

-Here’s a before/ after example of a Douglas Fir log shop stained and clear coated using Timber Pro Coatings.
+Douglas Fir log shop stained and clear coated using Timber Pro Coatings.

 This is a 3 coat process.
 Each coat is flood-coated, which means getting a log to soak as much stain as it will absorb per coat.